-Place the chain saw on firm ground and start it.
+Place the chainsaw on firm ground and start it.
 Make sure the chain does not touch the ground or any other object.
-See the instructions under the heading Start and stop.
+See instructions under the heading Starting and stopping.

-Grasp the chain saw firmly, wrapping your fingers and thumbs around the handles.
+Grasp the chainsaw firmly, wrapping your fingers and thumbs around the handles.